abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Coproduct and product](../02_category/demorgan_duality.svg)

-The duality of $\land$ and $\lor$ can be seen in the two formulas that are most often associated with De Morgan which are known as De Morgan laws (although De Morgan didn't actually discover those (they were previously formulated, by William of Ockham (of "Ockham's razor" fame, among other people)).
+The duality of $\land$ and $\lor$ can be seen in the two formulas that are most often associated with De Morgan which are known as De Morgan laws (although De Morgan didn't actually discover those (they were previously formulated, by William of Ockham (of "Ockham's razor" fame)).

 $\neg(A \wedge B) = \neg{A} \vee \neg{B}$